Mystère (Cirque du Soleil)

 Mystère (/fr/, mee-STAIR, "mystery") is a resident Cirque du Soleil show in Las Vegas, Nevada.
-Held in a custom theatre at the Treasure Island Hotel and Casino, the show was first performed on 25 December 1993, making it the company's longest running show.
+Held in a custom theatre at the Treasure Island Hotel and Casino, the show was first performed on 25 December 1993, making it the company's longest-running show and the oldest one still active.
 As with many Cirque du Soleil productions, Mystère features a mixture of circus skills, dance, elaborate sets, opera, worldbeat music, and street theatre-style comedy.
 Featuring a musical score composed by René Dupéré and Benoît Jutras, the show was created under the direction of Franco Dragone.

 History

 The idea for Mystère started around 1990.
 It was originally planned for Caesars Palace with a theme based on Greek and Roman mythology.
 The plan, however, was scrapped by the casino executives, who thought the project would be too financially risky.
 Mystère was very different from the typical material they were used to in a Las Vegas show.
 According to Mystère set designer Michel Crête, "Vegas... was still very influenced by Folies Bergère, with the scarves, feather boas, etc. There was a European culture already in place, oddly enough, not an American one.
 The people who opened the door for something new were Siegfried and Roy.
 They were the first to move away from the Folies Bergère thing."

 Treasure Island picked up the show three years later.
 Mystère was the first Cirque du Soleil show that would have its own theater, rather than touring with a circus tent.
 Mystère would have a permanent base in Las Vegas.
 They worked with The Mirage hotel to produce a show.

 Recent milestones Mystère has achieved include: